Tongo (entertainer): 2010–2016

-In 2011, after a few years without recording any new major hits, Tongo made a cover version for The Beatles' song "Let it Be".
+In 2011, after a few years without recording any new major hits, Tongo made a cover version for The Beatles' song "Let It Be".
 Under the title of "Lady bi", the song was Tongo's first cover version of a song in English.
 That same year he performed it at Peru's Teleton.
 Nonetheless, Tongo's major success for 2011 was his cover version of the popular Justin Bieber song "Baby".
 The cover became an instant internet sensation, and aided in Tongo's return to major popular music venues in Peru.
-In October of that year, Latin Grammy-award-winning singer-songwriter Gian Marco Zignago in a light-hearted Facebook message congratulated the singer for his new hit cover (Spanish: "Ayyyy!
+In October of that year, Latin Grammy-award-winning singer-songwriter Gian Marco in a light-hearted Facebook message congratulated the singer for his new hit cover (Spanish: "Ayyyy!
 Tongo, Tongo, Tongo! tú eres el único en este planeta que puede hacer este tipo de cosas! jajajajaja! un éxito!! jajajajaja!").
 Both songs followed the trend of "La pituca (en Ingles)" in that they deliberately used verbally incorrect English.
-He also dedicated a song to the Pisco Sour amidst celebrations for the cocktail's national holiday.
+He also dedicated a song to the pisco sour amidst celebrations for the cocktail's national holiday.

 2017 YouTube Covers

-In late 2016, Tongo performed a cover of "Chop Suey" by System of a Down, which received attention from other YouTube Channels and media.
+In late 2016, Tongo performed a cover of "Chop Suey!" by System of a Down, which received attention from other YouTube Channels and media.
 Tongo subsequently covered Linkin Park's "Numb".
-During Linkin Park's One More Light Tour visit to Peru, Mike Shinoda reacted to the song by joking "Oh my God!
+During Linkin Park's One More Light World Tour visit to Peru, Mike Shinoda reacted to the song by joking "Oh my God!
 That's amazing!
 This is fantastic!
 I love this (...)
 Can we put that?
 That's amazing, like, end of the show's music?"
 Two weeks later, Shinoda shared the song through his Twitter account.

 On 20 July 2017, following Chester Bennington's death, Tongo announced he will honor his memory by making a cover of "In the End".
 The cover was released on 27 August 2017.